ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 Mystra's Spells from Mod.io is used in Listo.
 Specifically, a limited selection of the spells that do not already exist in 5e spells.
 Veenab's Spells is in Listo.
 This primarily adds several spells to Warlocks themed around invoking more Great Old Ones, but that is not all that is added.
 Water Spells adds a number of hydro-themed options.
+Valkrana's, Dawnstars, and Xara add even more spells alongside Book of Ebon Tides and other smaller mods.

 **Many of these spells are available to your enemies**, so be on your toes!
-Degreaser adds a handful of magic items that use these spells as well.

 ## Spell Rebalances